Jamais Vu: Exposing the Generalization Gap in Supervised Semantic Correspondence: Limitations

 \section{Limitations}

 While augmenting the test set of SPair-71k with new keypoints enables us to evaluate existing techniques with their provided models and code, our proposed benchmark SPair-U inherits some drawbacks from SPair-71k.
 In particular, the test set is small, consisting of only 481 images but with over 8,000 test pairs, and the categories are restricted to only common objects and animals.
-Furthermore, few categories were already labeled with a high number of keypoints where it is potentially easier to detect the newly added ones by relating them to the existing ones.
-While our findings remain valid about the generalization issues in supervised SC techniques, a larger, higher-quality held-out set of images and points would be beneficial for more extensive evaluation.
+Furthermore, some categories were already labeled with a high number of keypoints where it is potentially easier to detect the newly added ones by relating them to the existing ones.
+While our findings related to generalization issues in supervised SC techniques remain valid, a larger, higher-quality held-out set of images and keypoints would be beneficial for more extensive evaluation.

 Compared to prior supervised methods~\cite{huang2022learning, cho2021cats, luo2023diffusion, zhang2023telling}, our approach incorporates additional supervision in the form of depth maps and segmentation masks, similar to~\cite{wandel2025semalign3d}, although in our case, they are only used during training.
 Furthermore, unlike~\cite{mariotti2024improving}, which relies on camera viewpoint annotations that off-the-shelf models cannot reliably provide, we obtain all additional signals using existing pretrained models.